Guidelines and Responsibilities for Poster Presentations

 General Poster Design Advice:

-Note that the GSG has planned upcoming workshops on 12 February and 25 February to assist you with poster creation.
+Note that the GSG has planned upcoming workshops on February 21st to assist you with poster creation.
 See the calendar below right for more information.

 - Creating Effective Poster Presentations: An Effective Poster- excellent overall (NC State)

 - Poster Design: Tips and Resources- some advice on poster design for the humanities (Stanford University)